tarasyukin/Study-Projects/Journal-Club/2022/Lee-etal-2022/Research/1996_Shaw_Shah_IntPsychogeriatr_Squalor_Syndrom_and_psychogeriatric_admissions.md

 50% and 53% were over 75 years of age in the squalor and control groups.

+%%
-%% Patients included, need to note number, exclusion criteria, how they were recruited, etc %%
+Patients included, need to note number, exclusion criteria, how they were recruited, etc [P:: 16 patients were admitted to the psychogeriatric ward over a 40 -month period]

+%%

 ## Intervention